-The challenge is that some older adults do not understand that their risks may have changed in relation to fires, or they may not want to acknowledge these changes.
-It's our job to tactfully make them aware of the fact that their risks have increased.
+Tell the participants that the challenge is that some older adults do not understand that their risks may have changed in relation to fires, or they may not want to acknowledge these changes.
+It's the job of Fire Safe Seniors staff and volunteers to tactfully make them aware of the fact that their risks have increased.

-(PowerPoint slide 13-Modify as needed.)
+(PowerPoint slide 17-Modify as needed.)